ibrahim-shedo/ATMproject/README.md

-Here's a simple README for the provided code:

 Simple ATM Program
 This is a basic ATM program written in C++.
 It allows users to perform simple banking operations such as checking balance, depositing money, and withdrawing money.